aropjoe/eravo/README.md

 - Visualize geographic origins of threats.
 - Integrate with VirusTotal API for real-time data retrieval.
 - Provide a user-friendly dashboard for easy data exploration.
+- Create incident records with descriptions and status.
+- Submit files, URLs, or IP addresses for analysis during security incidents.
+- Retrieve insights and analysis results from multiple security data sources.
+- View incident details, including submitted malicious items and their analysis results.

 ## Getting Started